Download the latest stable release of

 Useto save things like lists of region-growing seed points and results of segmentations.
 The default location for saved files is the directory where the Slicer programme itself is located, which is a bad place to save things.
 The button in the dialogue can be used to change the directories for all of the file types at once.

-Slicer has tools for many other tasks, including image filtering, registration and quantification, and specialized applications like image-guided therapy and endoscopy.
+Slicer has tools for many other tasks, including image filtering, registration and quantification, mesh generation, and specialized applications like image-guided therapy and endoscopy.
 These tools are ‘for research purposes only’ and have not been approved for clinical use.